thunderbird/webext-docs/commands.rst

 .. api-section-annotation-hack::

 Fired when a registered command is activated using a keyboard shortcut.
+This is a user input event handler.
+For asynchronous listeners some `restrictions <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/User_actions>`__ apply.

 .. api-header::
    :label: Parameters for event listeners